Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Black pudding is a distinct regional type of blood sausage originating in the United Kingdom and Ireland.
 It is made from pork or beef blood, with pork fat or beef suet, and a cereal, usually oatmeal, oat groats, or barley groats.

 Each ingredient that goes into blood sausage has its own processing and hygiene requirements.
-Tools and structures were created to help with this.
-Their remains on the ground and their folklore tell us which processes rock tombs were built for.
+Butchers use specialist tools and infrastructure to help manage these processes.

 From The Facts of Crucifixion: